Growing a Team

 A team goal - Although your team might have a number of goals, one of them must stand out.
-For example, “To produce 10% more widgets than last year without hiring additional personnel.”
-A supporting goal might be, “To provide 40 hours of yearly training for each member.”
+For example, “To produce and sell 10% more widgets than last year without hiring additional personnel.”
+A supporting goal might be, “To provide 40 hours of yearly training for each team member that will help them reach the team goal.”
 Everyone must know, agree upon, and be committed to accomplishing the team goal.

 Productive participation of all members - This has four levels: